How MVP Development Helps Startups Secure Funding

 Examples of high-fidelity MVPs include:

-Airbnb started when two roommates, Brian Chesky and Joe Gebbia, had the idea to rent out air mattresses in their apartment to attendees of a local conference.
-They called it, “AirBed & Breakfast” and later shortened the name to Airbnb.
-Their MVP was simple: a website with information about the accommodations and the hosts.
+Airbnb started when two roommates, Brian Chesky and Joe Gebbia, had the idea to rent out air mattresses in their apartment to local conference attendees.
+They called it “AirBed & Breakfast” and later shortened it to Airbnb.
+Their MVP?
+A basic website with information about the accommodations, the hosts, and inviting bookings.

-Airbnb started within the context of a sold-out conference in Denver.
-Hotels were hard to come by, and the ones that had vacancies were very expensive.
-Airbnb solved a real pain point for users by providing affordable short-term stays in expensive cities.
+Airbnb started at a sold-out conference in Denver, making affordable lodging nearly impossible.
+By providing reasonable short-term stays in costly cities, Airbnb solved a real pain point for users.
 Though the product has evolved a lot since the beginning, Airbnb continues to make travel more affordable with unique stays that rival the price of most hotels.

-Of course, Airbnb has grown from the early air mattress days.
-The company has since expanded significantly to include many more listings, including international options.
-Iterations have evolved the Airbnb platform from a simple site to a full-scale platform with features like a suggested pricing algorithm for hosts, sophisticated search filters, and identity verification.
+Since the first basic website, the company has expanded significantly to include many more listings, including international options.
+Iterations have evolved the business model to a full-scale platform with features like a pricing algorithm for hosts, sophisticated search filters, and identity verification, all for a global marketplace.

-Airbnb started as an MVP website that allowed visitors to book an air mattress at the founders’ Denver apartment.
-The simple site demonstrated a real need for affordable accommodation in expensive cities.
+Airbnb started as an MVP website where visitors could get an air mattress at the founders’ Denver apartment.
+The simple site validated a real need for affordable accommodation in expensive cities.
 These findings launched Airbnb on a path of immense growth, ultimately leading to the billion-dollar app Airbnb is today.

-Initially, the Dropbox MVP was an explainer video, showcasing a hypothetical user interface and highlighting how the product would work.
-This simple approach helped the company save on development costs and test market interest at the same time.
+Dropbox launched its MVP as a simple explainer video.
+It showcases how the product would work before writing a single line of code.
+This simple approach helped the company save on development costs and test market interest simultaneously.

 The Dropbox MVP was extraordinarily successful, scoring the company tens of thousands of interested users on its product waitlist.
-The video also opened the door to funding, and eventually, full product development.
-Dropbox is a classic MVP example showing how even a simple demo can create invaluable momentum for a startup.
+The video also opened the door to funding and complete product development.
+Showing how even a simple MVP can create invaluable momentum for a startup.

-Validate Interest Before Building – Dropbox proved that testing an idea’s demand with a simple MVP, like a video or landing page, pays off.
+Validate Interest before building.
+Dropbox proved that testing an idea’s demand by clearly communicating its value, even with a video, pays off.
 The company saved significant time and resources by validating interest before investing in building a functional product.

-Dropbox started as a video explainer MVP.
-The less-than-two-minute video offered a thorough and compelling introduction to Dropbox, generating significant market traction.
-Ultimately, Dropbox demonstrated that validating interest first before building has the potential to alter a startup’s trajectory dramatically.
-The company likely never would have achieved its billion-dollar app status without the Dropbox MVP.
+Started as a less-than-two-minute video that offered a thorough and compelling introduction to Dropbox, generating significant market traction.
+Ultimately, Dropbox demonstrated that validating interest before building has the potential to alter a startup’s trajectory dramatically.

-Instagram initially launched as an app called Burbn, a photo and location check-in app.
-The MVP combined photo sharing with social interactions.
-The founders quickly recognized that the photo-sharing feature resonated with users.
-Later, the Instagram MVP pivoted to become a simpler product focused on photo-sharing and editing.
+Instagram initially launched as a photo and location check-in app called Burbn.
+The MVP combined photo sharing with social interaction features.
+The founders quickly identified that users were far more interested in the photo-sharing feature than anything else.
+Later, the founders stripped away the other features and focused everything on a photo-sharing and editing component, launching a new, simpler MVP: Instagram.

-Instagram filled a hole in the market via a mobile-friendly, photo-sharing experience with easy editing options.
-The app gave users the ability to capture their lives, make the most of mobile phone cameras, and connect with others, all at the same time.
+Instagram filled a gap in the market by providing a mobile-friendly, photo-sharing experience with easy editing options.
+The app allowed users to capture their lives and connect with others simultaneously.

-Instagram’s MVP was a functional app with a few simple features.
-Initial user testing helped Instagram pivot to focus on a core feature that resonated most with users—photo sharing.
-This shift informed the change from the name BURBN.
-Instagram, a combination of “instant” and “telegram,” reflects the real-time social nature of the photo app.
+Instagram succeeded by focusing on a single core feature: photo sharing.
+This clarity gained traction from day one, creating Instagram, a combination of “instant” and “telegram,” which reflects the real-time social nature of the photo app.

-Instagram grew into the social media giant it is today by focusing on user growth, engagement, and simplicity.
+Instagram has grown into a social media giant by focusing on user growth, engagement, and simplicity.
 All these factors led to rapid, global adoption.
 The app has since topped 500 million daily active users.
 Instagram’s user-centric, iterative approach also helped the company attract the interest of Facebook (now Meta), which acquired Instagram in 2012.

 Uber recognized a need for convenient, on-demand transportation.
 The app sought to simplify the traditional methods of hailing a cab, especially in areas with limited cab availability.
 Initially, the app focused on high-end black car service within San Francisco.

 Uber targeted a specific area (San Francisco) and a single ride type (black car service) before expanding to other locations and vehicles.
-These restrictions helped Uber validate user appetite for its service before adding features.
+These restrictions helped them test logistics, pricing, and user demand before adding more features.

-Uber took a gradual growth approach, first expanding to cities with high taxi demand.
+Uber gradually grew, first expanding to cities with high taxi demand.
 Each new market offered new insight and a chance for Uber to better align with user needs.
 Over time, the app added more cities, vehicle options, and niche features for users in various markets.

 Start Local, Then Scale – Uber demonstrated that targeting a single location allows for better market testing.
-By limiting itself to one city before scaling, Uber conserved valuable resources and applied learnings from one market to the next.
+By focusing on one city before scaling, Uber conserved valuable resources and applied learnings from one market to the next.
+Gaining enough user feedback to launch the product with confidence.

 Uber launched as UberCab, an invitation-only app that allowed users to book and pay for black car services in San Francisco.
-The app expanded one location at a time, prioritizing cities with a high need for convenient, on-demand ride service.
+The app expanded one location at a time, prioritizing cities needing convenient, on-demand ride service.
 Over time, the app also added other features and vehicles.

 Twitter, now X, started as an internal messaging platform for employees at podcast company Odeo.
 The MVP was first introduced to the general public at SXSW, and it quickly took off.
 The simple microblogging app included only the basic functionality of posting and reading updates.

-Twitter gave users a way to share real-time thoughts with a broad audience.
+Twitter allowed users to share real-time thoughts with a broad audience.
 The platform was particularly well-suited to brief updates, giving it an immediacy unlike other blogging sites.
-At the time, quick and easy communication with a large group of people was also a new concept.
+It was a quick and easy way of communicating with a large group of people and was valuable for breaking news, live events, or instant reactions.

 Twitter took off quickly, gaining popularity as more users joined.
-As real-time content increased, so did the app's appeal.
+As real-time content evolved with hashtags, mentions, retweets, and trending topics, so did the app's appeal.
 New users wanted to be part of the conversation.
 Today, X (formerly Twitter) continues to be one of the most active social media platforms globally.

 Simplicity Can Drive Adoption – Some founders make the mistake of thinking that more features mean better.
-But in Twitter’s case, the simplicity didn’t attract from its appeal.
-Instead, simplicity was the appeal.
-The company showed that a basic, high-value feature can attract a user base if it fills a unique need.
+However, Twitter showed that focusing on a basic, high-value feature can attract a user base if it fills a unique need.

-Twitter’s simple platform allows users to share text-only real-time updates to many people at once.
+Twitter’s simple platform allows users to share text-only, real-time updates with many people at once.
 The app made a splash at SXSW when it launched to the public in 2007.
-Very quickly, the app gained users, showing even a simple MVP with basic functionality can prove an idea.
+It gained users quickly, showing that even a simple MVP with basic functionality can prove an idea.

-Startups hoping to achieve unicorn status should pay attention to billion-dollar apps that started as MVPs.
+Many of today’s billion-dollar apps didn’t start with polished platforms; they began with MVPs.
 Studying their stories yields important lessons about what to prioritize in an MVP development effort.

 Before you launch your MVP, remember these important lessons.

-From Dropbox’s captivating video explainer video to Uber’s limited-access app, the road to startup success is paved with MVPs of many different forms.
+From Dropbox’s captivating video explainer to Uber’s limited-access app, the road to startup success is paved with MVPs of many different forms.
 Successful companies don’t launch in their final, fully refined state.
-Instead, many billion-dollar businesses began with minimal products.
-By prioritizing flexibility and adopting a user-centric approach that’s responsive to user needs, starting with an MVP sets startups up for long-term success fueled by nimble, user-centric products.
+Instead, many billion-dollar businesses began with minimal products, prioritizing flexibility and adopting a user-centric approach responsive to user needs.
+Starting with an MVP sets startups up for long-term success fueled by user-centric products.
+Build an MVP that can scale and evolve with the Designli Engine.

-The path from idea to MVP requires many steps and decisions.
+Need help sharing your MVP strategy?
 Partnering with a reliable, expert development team can help you navigate the entire process.
 From choosing which features to include to building a functional MVP, Designli can help you take your next step with confidence.
 Schedule a free consultation to learn more.

 Explore Designli's UX/UI Design Services →